Majorana phases in high-scale mixings unification hypotheses: Summary and Outlook

 \section{Summary and Outlook}

-For an insight towards finding the origin of the remarkable difference between the mixing parameters in neutrino and quark sectors, the high-scale mixings relations or unification hypotheses were developed and there free parameters were analysed with respect to experiments.
+For an insight towards finding the origin of the remarkable difference between the mixing parameters in neutrino and quark sectors, the high-scale mixings relations or unification hypotheses were developed and the free parameters were analysed with respect to experiments.
 In this article we have introduced a Bayesian exploration technique for extending or complementing previous explorations of model parameters based on the mentioned hypotheses.
-We made full parameter scan via the RG evolution of the Majorana neutrinos with non-zero Majorana phases and show the correlations between the Majorana phases and ``neutrino less double beta decay mass'' $m_{e\,e}$ to be different compared to previous analyses~\cite{Agarwalla:2006dj,Antusch0} where a few data points at unification scale were used.
-The package we have developed for calling REAP~\cite{Antusch:2005gp} Mathematica package from MultiNest~\cite{Feroz,multinest} can readily be used for further comparisons and analyses of various high-scale mixing relations, such as in \cite{Abbas:2015vba}, with respect to experimental data or constraints.